tomfa/notes.webutvikling.org-old/src/posts/2020-06-22-github-clickup-integration/index.md

 ---
-title: "Github + Clickup"
+title: 'Github + Clickup'
 date: 2020-06-22
 image: ./clickhub.png
-tags: ["guide", "statement", management, "ClickUp", "Github"]
+tags: ['guide', 'statement', management, 'ClickUp', 'Github']
 author: tomfa
 status: publish
 ---

 A small guide on how to use ClickUps integration with Github.
 But first, let's do three quick questions:

 <details>